 Advanced features in a React data table UI might include:

-UI-wise, data tables are one of the best options to show complex data in an organized way.
+UI-wise, data tables are one of the best options for displaying complex data in an organized way.
 But, UX-wise, tables are tricky, and they can easily get out of hand when you support multiple devices.

 For example, it’s difficult to make a table responsive without changing the layout to suit smaller screen sizes.
 Additionally, a table might need scrolling in both directions.
 Default browser scrollbars will work well for full-width tables, but most tables are of a custom width.
 Custom scrollbars are very tricky to support on both touch and non-touch screens.